Extending Olympic winning streak to 54 games, U.S. women's basketball again shows its dominance

 "I'm happy that we made it back to the gold-medal round,'' Lynx star Sylvia Fowles said.
 "We've still got a few things to clean up.''

-The USA's secret isn't a secret.
-They have the most talent in the world and their best players always want to play for the national team.
+The team's secret isn't a secret.
+It has the most talent in the world, and its best players always want to play for the national team.

 LeBron James, Anthony Davis, Steph Curry, Kawhi Leonard and Chris Paul are not playing for the USA men's team.